dominusmi/Julia-Machine-Learning-Review/MLR/README.md

 - [ ] Find a way to make it clear what arguments a model expects
 - [ ] Allow any sampling methods from `MLBase.jl`
 - [ ] Add compatibility with multiple targets
+- [ ] Implement and use categorical cross entropy
+    - [ ] Give warning when assumptions broken

 **Known Issues:**